-We've included a few other book printing / print preperation detais in the below for good measure.
+We've included a few other book printing/print preparation details in the below for good measure.

 Solid black areas should be made up of 60% Cyan, 50% Magenta, 50% Yellow, 100% Black to give a strong rich colour.
-However this break up only applies on CMYK jobs.
-Print jobs that are black and pms should have black set up as 100k only.
+However, this break-up only applies to CMYK jobs.
+Print jobs that are black and PMS should have the black set up as 100k only.
 Set fine text in 100% k to prevent registration allowance.

 IMAGES IN PRINT